xStarbound/xStarbound/README.md

 - [1x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=1782208070) — won't do anything and is redundant.
 - [3x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2681858844) — ditto.
 - [4x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2870596125) — ditto.
-- [Arcana](https://steamcommunity.com/workshop/filedetails/?id=2359135864) — depends on Stardust Core, which is incompatible with xStarbound's Lua sandbox, for its UIs.
-If you experience any UI issues, disable `"safeScripts"` in your `xclient.config`.
 - [Bottinator22's mods](https://steamcommunity.com/profiles/76561197964469434/myworkshopfiles/?appid=211820) — these have issues with xStarbound's Lua sandbox.
 You'll probably have to disable `"safeScripts"` if you use any of these mods.
 - [Optimizebound](https://steamcommunity.com/sharedfiles/filedetails/?id=902555153) and its [two](https://steamcommunity.com/sharedfiles/filedetails/?id=2954344118) [counterparts](https://steamcommunity.com/sharedfiles/filedetails/?id=2954354494) — their PNG compression does not play well with xClient's hardware cursor, potentially making it invisible.
 Use `/cursor off` if you want to use these mods.
 - [Project Knightfall](https://steamcommunity.com/sharedfiles/filedetails/?id=2010883172) ([GitHub](https://github.com/Nitrosteel/Project-Knightfall)) — some added UIs have minor issues with xStarbound's Lua sandbox.